sidhys/discordbot/SECURITY.md

 ## Reporting a vulnerability

-To report a vulnerability, please DM Sid#1000 on "Discord".
+To report a vulnerability, please DM Sid#1000 on Discord.

 Your vulnerability report should have information such as what file the problem was in, when the problem happened (Date), and information to contact you.